iShares Core Growth Allocation ETF (NYSEARCA:AOR) Shares Sold by Brighton Jones LLC

-Brighton Jones LLC decreased its position in iShares Core Growth Allocation ETF (NYSEARCA:AOR – Free Report) by 7.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Brighton Jones LLC lowered its stake in shares of iShares Core Growth Allocation ETF (NYSEARCA:AOR – Free Report) by 7.8% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 4,334 shares of the company’s stock after selling 365 shares during the quarter.
-Brighton Jones LLC’s holdings in iShares Core Growth Allocation ETF were worth $223,000 at the end of the most recent quarter.
+Brighton Jones LLC’s holdings in iShares Core Growth Allocation ETF were worth $223,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Victory Capital Management Inc. raised its holdings in iShares Core Growth Allocation ETF by 180.1% during the fourth quarter.
-Victory Capital Management Inc. now owns 158,942 shares of the company’s stock worth $7,496,000 after purchasing an additional 102,191 shares in the last quarter.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Victory Capital Management Inc. increased its holdings in shares of iShares Core Growth Allocation ETF by 180.1% in the 4th quarter.
+Victory Capital Management Inc. now owns 158,942 shares of the company’s stock valued at $7,496,000 after acquiring an additional 102,191 shares during the period.
 Marino Stram & Associates LLC increased its holdings in shares of iShares Core Growth Allocation ETF by 0.6% in the 2nd quarter.
 Marino Stram & Associates LLC now owns 74,248 shares of the company’s stock valued at $3,820,000 after acquiring an additional 473 shares during the period.
 Adviser Investments LLC increased its holdings in shares of iShares Core Growth Allocation ETF by 15.5% in the 1st quarter.
 Adviser Investments LLC now owns 10,275 shares of the company’s stock valued at $514,000 after acquiring an additional 1,379 shares during the period.
 Venturi Wealth Management LLC increased its holdings in shares of iShares Core Growth Allocation ETF by 12.2% in the 2nd quarter.
 Venturi Wealth Management LLC now owns 6,069 shares of the company’s stock valued at $312,000 after acquiring an additional 660 shares during the period.
 Finally, WBH Advisory Inc. acquired a new position in shares of iShares Core Growth Allocation ETF in the 1st quarter valued at $1,135,000.

 iShares Core Growth Allocation ETF Price Performance